Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: LISA data modeling and analysis in SGWBinner

 \subsubsection{Galactic foreground}

-After the removal of loud signals produced from the population of CGBs in the galactic disk~\cite{Nissanke:2012eh}, there remains a strong stochastic component consisting of the unresolved sub-threshold mergers of CGBs (mostly, DWDs).
-Due to the angular dependence of the response functions and the yearly orbit of LISA, this component, dubbed Galactic foreground, is known to have an annual modulation.
-In principle, this feature can be used to separate the Galactic component from the other contributions considered to be stationary, {\it e.g.}, by properly taking into account the variation in each chunk~\cite{Adams:2013qma,Mentasti:2023uyi,Hindmarsh:2024ttn}.
+After the removal of loud signals produced from the population of CGBs in the galactic disk~\cite{Nissanke:2012eh}, there remains a strong stochastic component, dubbed Galactic foreground, consisting of the unresolved sub-threshold mergers of CGBs (mostly, DWDs).
+Due to the anisotropic distribution of the unresolved sources, the angular dependence of the response functions and the yearly orbit of LISA, this component is known to have an annual modulation.
+In principle, this feature can be used to separate the Galactic component from the other contributions considered to be stationary, {\it e.g.}, by properly taking into account the variation in each chunk~\cite{Adams:2013qma,Mentasti:2023uyi,Hindmarsh:2024ttn}, or by accounting the frequency correlation arising from the (parameterized) annual modulation~\cite{Pozzoli:2024wfe}.
 However, reconstruction with such a procedure is inevitably sensitive to uncertainties due to the non-stationarity of noise and data gaps.
-Therefore, instead of adopting such a strategy, we only consider the signal integrated over the whole sky and observation time $T_{\rm Obs}$.
-As the effect of those uncertainties is expected to be mitigated with the average, this approach can be considered as a conservative one.
+Therefore, instead of adopting such a strategy, we only consider the signal integrated over the whole sky and observation time, modeling and treating it as an isotropic component.
+As the temporal effect of those uncertainties is expected to be mitigated with the average over several years, this approach can be regarded as reasonable yet conservative\footnote{By averaging over the observation time and angles, the information on the angular structure is lost.
+As a consequence, we rely only on the frequency spectra to separate the different components.
+Including that information would lead to better results, but at a higher computational cost.
+For this reason, we consider the results of our analysis to be conservative.}.

 This integrated contribution can be described by the following empirical model studied in Ref.~\cite{Karnesis:2021tsh}: